msberends/AMR/index.md

 #### Latest released version

-This package is available on the [rOpenSci R-universe platform](https://ropensci.org/r-universe/), as CRAN does not allow frequent updates of large packages.
-With CRAN, we cannot update this package frequently enough to implement the latest EUCAST/CLSI guidelines or the latest microbial taxonomy.
+This package is [available here](https://msberends.r-universe.dev) on the [rOpenSci R-universe platform](https://ropensci.org/r-universe/), as CRAN does not allow frequent updates of large packages (though the `AMR` package is only 7-9 MB).
+With CRAN, we apparently cannot update this package frequently enough to implement the latest EUCAST/CLSI guidelines or the latest microbial taxonomy.

 Install this package in R by using the command: